 The COVID-19 pandemic has dominated headlines since the start of 2020.
 It has created panic throughout the world.
 Markets have crashed, economies have collapsed, and a cloud of uncertainty has engulfed the globe.

-For international students staying away from home, the situation might seem even more distressing.
+For international students away from home, the situation might be even more distressing.
 If you are experiencing anxiety because of the current situation, talk to your college and ask for help.
-College counselors can help you relieve stress considerably.
+College counselors can help you find ways to overcome stress.

 7. Stay Focused on School

-The spike in COVID-19 cases has prompted colleges to switch to online tutoring.
+The spike in COVID-19 cases has prompted colleges to switch to online learning.
 This disruption can be overwhelming.
 But it is important to stay focused and avoid distractions during this phase.

 What Will the Future Hold?